css4j/css4j/CONTRIBUTING.md

 code, except for cases like multiple equivalent comparisons, exceptions that are very hard to trigger or never thrown (or put as a theoretical safeguard), etc.
 However, even one test is better than nothing.

+ It is acceptable to mix tests and main source code in the same commit, as it is immediately obvious to the reviewers which are which, and the tests offer an insight of what the commit is trying to achieve.
+You do not need to mention the tests in the commit message.

 <br/>